GreengageDB/gpbackup/README.md

 The `build` target will put the `gpbackup` and `gprestore` binaries in `$HOME/go/bin`.

-This will also attempt to copy `gpbackup_helper` to the greenplum segments (retrieving hostnames from `gp_segment_configuration`).
+This will also attempt to copy `gpbackup_helper` to the greengage segments (retrieving hostnames from `gp_segment_configuration`).
 Pay attention to the output as it will indicate whether this operation was successful.

 `make build_linux` is for cross compiling on macOS, and the target is Linux.